 Students who start the school year with 12-19 credits are classified as juniors.

-Students with 20+ credits have earned the right to be called SENIORS!
+Students starting the school year with 20+ credits have earned the right to be called SENIORS!